-How the MCU Was Made: ‘Black Panther’ and the Creation of Marvel's First Oscar Contender
+How Black Panther Became Marvel's First Oscar Contender

 “How the MCU Was Made” is a series of deep-dive articles that delve into the ins and outs of the development history, production, and release of all the Marvel Studios movies.

 When the Marvel Cinematic Universe began in 2008 with Iron Man, the folks at Marvel Studios probably were not thinking about the Academy Awards.
-Sure, it would be nice to be recognized, but clearly the films that were in the works at the time—Iron Man, The Incredible Hulk, Thor, and Captain America—were a bit more less “serious” in nature than Christopher Nolan’s Dark Knight trilogy.
+Sure, it would be nice to be recognized, but clearly the films that were in the works at the time — Iron Man, The Incredible Hulk, Thor, and Captain America — were a bit more less "serious" in nature than Christopher Nolan’s Dark Knight trilogy.
 And if even The Dark Knight couldn’t land a Best Picture nomination, surely a nod for a movie about a Norse god superhero was a long shot.

-But as the MCU matured and went on to become the most popular and consistent film franchise around, Marvel Studios—under the direction of president Kevin Feige—got bolder and more ambitious with its storytelling, and suddenly Oscar recognition didn’t seem like a complete pipe dream.
-Indeed, despite many naysayers, 2018’s Black Panther not only became the first Marvel movie to win an Oscar and the first superhero movie nominated for Best Picture, it was also one of the most successful, best, and most thematically ambitious movies Marvel Studios had ever released.
-This is the story of how Marvel found its greatest success by embracing one filmmaker’s complete creative freedom.
+But as the MCU matured and went on to become the most popular and consistent film franchise around, Marvel Studios —under the direction of president Kevin Feige —got bolder and more ambitious with its storytelling, and suddenly Oscar recognition didn’t seem like a complete pipe dream.
+Indeed, despite more than afew naysayers, 2018’s Black Panther not only became the first Marvel movie to win an Oscar and the first superhero movie nominated for Best Picture, it was also one of the most successful, best, and most thematically ambitious movies Marvel Studios had ever released.
+This is the story of how Marvel found its greatest success by embracing one filmmaker's complete creative freedom.

 Development on a Black Panther movie predates the creation of the Marvel Cinematic Universe, as an adaptation of the Marvel Comics property was previously in the works throughout the 1990s with Wesley Snipes attached to the title role.
 Snipes remained a possibility when Marvel Studios forged ahead with its own adaptations, but his involvement become a non-starter when the actor went to prison for failing to file a tax return.

 While the Phase 1 films were the priority for Marvel Studios in the studio’s early development, Black Panther was pondered as a potential film quite early on.
 In 2007, John Singleton surfaced as a possibility to direct, and in January 2011 the film entered official development with its first writer, documentary filmmaker Mark Bailey (Pandemic).
-Around this time, Nate Moore—the head of Marvel’s now-defunct writers program which churned out scripts for potential projects—boarded Black Panther as lead creative producer.
+Around this time, Nate Moore — the head of Marvel’s now-defunct writers program which churned out scripts for potential projects — boarded Black Panther as lead creative producer.

-Marvel considered introducing Wakanda—the secretive home nation of Black Panther—as early as Iron Man 2, and again in Avengers: Age of Ultron, but decided to hold off until they had a more firm idea of what the world of Wakanda was going to look like.
+Marvel considered introducing Wakanda, the secretive home nation of Black Panther, as early as Iron Man 2, and again in Avengers: Age of Ultron, but decided to hold off until they had a more firm idea of what the world of Wakanda was going to look like.
 Things finally progressed to a point where Marvel was ready to take the leap when Captain America: Civil War rolled around, as the team decided they would use that film to introduce the character of T’Challa and the idea of Wakanda.

 In October 2014, as pre-production on Civil War was underway, Feige announced that Chadwick Boseman would be playing the role of Black Panther in a standalone film to be released in November 2017.
 Boseman was offered the role outright, and as preparations got underway for his introduction in Civil War, Marvel began meeting with directors and writers.